Frida Scotta: Personal life

 Frida Schytte was born on 31 March 1871 in Copenhagen.
 Her mother, Ausa Høhling (1837–1916), was Icelandic.
 Her father, Carl Frederik Vilhem Schytte (1832–1899), was a lawyer of the Supreme Court and member of the Folketing.
 Her younger sister, Henriette, was born in 1873.

 On 15 May 1897 she married Friedrich August von Kaulbach.
 The pair met while she was touring in Germany.
 Von Kaulbach was a painter and art collector who often used his Frida as a model for his valued portraits of women.
 A large number of his works featuring her survive, where she is depicted with the violin, used as a model for allegorical subjects, or presented with their children.
-She was also used as a model by Reinhold Begas for a monument to William I, German Emperor.
+She was also used as a model by Reinhold Begas for a monument to Wilhelm I, German Emperor.
 After their marriage, the couple settled in Munich were von Kaulbach had established his art career.
 They spent several months of the year at their country villa in Ohlstadt.
 When he died in 1920, Frida withdrew from public life and moved to Ohlstadt permanently.

 She and her husband had three children: Doris (1898–1950), Henriette (1900–1992), and Mathilde (1904–1986).
 Frida taught her daughters to play the violin.
 Eventually, Doris switched to playing the viola and Henriette to the cello.
 Thus, she and her three daughters formed a string quartet which performed for family guests.
 Her daughter Henriette, or Hedda, became a renowned painter in Munich and Amsterdam.
 Her youngest daughter, Mathilde, became a musician herself and performed as a singer.
 Like her mother, Mathilde married a painter, Max Beckmann, who used her as the subject of many of his portraits.
 Mathilde and Max stayed with Frida at the villa in Ohlstadt frequently during the 1920s and 30s.